Ale46/google-drive-to-rss/README.md

 ```
 * Deploy on heroku

 Side note: the worker and the web part will run in one dyno.
-It's a bad pactrice, but you will be not charged by Heroku.
-You can edit ```./bin/web``` to define two dynos for worker.py and the web part.
+It's a bad practice, but you will be not charged by Heroku.
+You can edit ```./bin/web``` to define two dynos, one for worker.py and one for the web part.
+###Issues
+Google drive files (docs, sheets, etc.) will be ignored and not included in the rss feed.